+PURPOSE:

-PURPOSE: To identify circumstances when Dimensions Healthcare System (DHS) may provide care without charge or at a discount commensurate with the ability to pay, for a patient whose financial status makes it impractical or impossible to pay for medically necessary services.
+To identify circumstances when the Hospital may provide care without charge or at a discount commensurate with the ability to pay, for a patient whose financial status makes it impractical or impossible to pay for medically necessary services.
 This policy applies only to facility charges and not physician or other independent company billings.
 The provision of free and discounted care through our Financial Assistance Program is consistent, appropriate and essential to the execution of our mission, vision and values, and is consistent with our tax-exempt, charitable status.

 Resources are limited and it is necessary to set limits and guidelines.
-These guidelines are not designed to discourage or turn away those in need from seeking treatment.
-They guidelines are intended to assure that the resources the Hospital can afford to devote to its patients are focused on those who are most in need and least able to pay, rather than those who choose not to pay.
+These are not designed to turn away or discourage those in need from seeking treatment.
+They are intended to assure that the resources the Hospital can afford to devote to its patients are focused on those who are most in need and least able to pay, rather than those who choose not to pay.
 Financial assessments and the review of patients' assets and financial information is intended for the purpose of assessing need as well as gaining a holistic view of the patients' circumstances.
-DHS is committed to:
+Dimensions Healthcare System is committed to: